Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 structural strength allowing higher gross weight operation.

-C-130H model[You must be registered and logged in to see this image.][You must be registered and logged in to see this image.]Japan Air Self-Defense Force
+C-130H model[You must be registered and logged in to see this link.]
+C-130H

 The